Blackboard Resources for Faculty

 Hello!
 On behalf of the Center for Teaching and Learning (CTL), welcome to Athens Technical College.
 To help you get started, I wanted to ensure you have a few resources at your fingertips.

-Athens Technical College requires all instructors to use Blackboard for all course shells.
-Including all face-to-face, blended, and online classes.
-Listed below are the minimal requirements for On Campus (face-to-face) courses.
-All faculty should use the Blackboard course shell for the following, though extensive use of Blackboard is encouraged.
+Athens Technical College requires all instructors to use the learning management system (LMS) for all course shells: on campus (face-to-face lecture and labs), blended, and online classes.
+Listed below are the minimal requirements for on-campus (face-to-face) courses.
+All faculty members should use the Blackboard course shell for the following purposes, although extensive use of Blackboard is encouraged.
 Complete details are available in our Faculty Handbook (Intranet > Departmental Sites > Academic Affairs > Faculty Handbook).

-- Gradebook - All faculty members must use the Blackboard gradebook in all classes.
-The Blackboard gradebook should be maintained throughout the semester so students know their progress.
+- Gradebook - All faculty members are required to use the provided electronic gradebook in all classes.
+The Blackboard gradebook should be maintained throughout the semester to keep students aware of their progress.
 Ideally, grades should be updated within ten days of the assignment due date.

-- All courses must include course overview and introduction documents, such as the instructor syllabus using Simple Syllabus, course pacing guide, faculty contact information, a link to the Blackboard Orientation, directions for getting started, and the college resources link.
-The template Start Here Module is provided in your Blackboard course with placeholders for each required document.
-More information is available in the Blackboard Ultra Template Start Here Checklist
+- All courses must include a course overview and introduction documents, such as the instructor's syllabus (using Simple Syllabus is required), a course pacing guide, faculty contact information, a link to the Blackboard Orientation, directions for getting started, and a link to college resources.
+The Start Here Module is provided in your Blackboard course with placeholders for each required document.
+For more information, refer to the Blackboard Ultra Template Start Here Checklist.

 - Minimum use for announcements includes class cancellation notices and Continuation of Instruction assignments.
-Announcements used to communicate important dates and deadlines are encouraged.
+Announcements are encouraged to communicate important dates and deadlines.

-- If applicable, information must also be included in all courses for virtual classroom links, publisher content sites, and Respondus LockDown Browser download and info.
+- If applicable, information must also be included in all courses for virtual classroom links, publisher content sites, and information for Respondus LockDown Browser.

-Distance Education courses (Blended and Online) require an online component to meet seat-time minimums; therefore, more extensive use of Blackboard is required.
+Distance Education courses (Blended and Online) require course content to meet seat-time minimums; therefore, more extensive use of Blackboard is required.
 Please contact your program/department chairperson or division dean for clarification.

 Blackboard Support

-Two resources are available for Blackboard issues: the CTL Solution Center and CTL Support Request.
+Two resources are available for Blackboard issues: the CTL Solution Center and Blackboard Support Request.
 Both resources are available to students and faculty.

 Solution Center: This knowledge base has solution articles based on frequently asked questions and is accessible to faculty and students.
 You can search the articles by keyword or browse by category.